samueljoe12/fractionalvault-101436-101468/royaltree_frontend/README.md

 > ```
 > REACT_APP_BACKEND_BASE_URL=http://localhost:3001
 > ```
-> Adjust the host as needed for deployment.
-This makes frontend API calls target your backend.
+> Adjust the host, protocol (http or https!), and port if running in a non-localhost environment.
 >
+> **Troubleshooting "Failed to fetch":**
+>
+> 1. The API URL (including protocol, host, AND port) MUST match your backend server location and be reachable from your browser.
+If running locally, both frontend and backend must use compatible hosts (localhost or 127.0.0.1).
+> 2. If deployed (cloud/devbox), use the *external* or proxy URL provided by your platform.
+Do **not** use "localhost" in `.env` for cloud previews!
+> 3. You may override by setting `window._API_BASE_URL` in `public/index.html` (insert `<script>window._API_BASE_URL = "..."</script>`).
+> 4. Check backend is running and listening on the expected URL and port.
-> If you see CORS errors, ensure your backend's CORS settings allow requests from your frontend origin (e.g., http://localhost:3000).
+> 5. If you see CORS errors, ensure your backend's CORS settings allow requests from your frontend origin (e.g., http://localhost:3000).
+>
+> This config makes frontend API calls target your backend.

 In the project directory, you can run: